Quinn the Eskimo (Mighty Quinn): In popular culture

-A 1989 film, The Mighty Quinn, takes its name from the song; Dylan makes reference to the movie in his 2004 autobiography Chronicles: Volume One:
+A 1989 film, The Mighty Quinn, which is itself based upon the 1971 novel Finding Maubee, takes its name from the song; Dylan makes reference to the movie in his 2004 autobiography Chronicles: Volume One:

 On the way back to the house I passed the local movie theater on Prytania Street, where The Mighty Quinn was showing.
 Years earlier, I had written a song called 'The Mighty Quinn' which was a hit in England, and I wondered what the movie was about.
 Eventually, I'd sneak off and go there to see it.
 It was a mystery, suspense, Jamaican thriller with Denzel Washington as the Mighty Xavier Quinn a detective who solves crimes.
 Funny, that's just the way I imagined him when I wrote the song 'The Mighty Quinn,' Denzel Washington.

 The Pittsburgh Penguins NHL hockey team has used a parody version of the song, called "The Mighty 'Guins," as a fight song.

 The second season premiere of Joe Pera Talks With You begins with the student choir performing the song, with Joe conducting.